 A few studies suggest that cranberry may decrease dental plaque.

 Cranberry juice may help cure yeast infections.
-When consumed regularly, it’s said
+When taken regularly, it’s said to

 The high levels of vitamin C in cranberry juice may aid in upper respiratory infections.

 It may reduce the frequency and severity of these infections.
 Cranberry may also help

 Cranberry juice may also help prevent kidney stones.
 It does this by reducing the